 a brief description of what happened to the Q Sensor.

 Q: How can I find out more about the project...

-A: If you are a Media Lab Sponsor, then please access the reasonably well maintained, up-to-date sponsor website pages .
-Sponsors also have access to all our pre-publication work and should feel free to contact us directly for any details, software, etc.Whenever possible, we try to publish details about our work for the public, and list all of these on the AC Publications page.
+A: If you are a Media Lab Member, then please access the reasonably well maintained, up-to-date member website pages .
+Members also have access to all our pre-publication work and should feel free to contact us directly for any details, software, etc.Whenever possible, we try to publish details about our work for the public, and list all of these on the AC Publications page.
 Years ago, Picard (with Profs.
-Pentland, Adelson, and Bobick) was part of the Vision and Modeling group, and together we amassed a large tech-report database including pdfs of all our published papers.
+Pentland, Adelson, and Bobick) was part of the Vision and Modeling group, a computer vision research team, and together we amassed a large tech-report database including pdfs of all our published papers.
 All of our group's early papers have now been moved by Pentland to occupy the early numbers of his current group's tech report database.

 Q: How do I get to be a graduate student or research assistant in your group?